awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.AuthorizeAccess.md

 + [Access Patterns for Accessing an ElastiCache Cluster in an Amazon VPC](elasticache-vpc-accessing.md)
 + [Accessing ElastiCache Resources from Outside AWS](accessing-elasticache.md#access-from-outside-aws)

-By default, network access to your cluster is limited to the user account that was used to launch it\.
+By default, network access to your cluster is limited to the user account that was used to create it\.
 Before you can connect to a cluster from an EC2 instance, you must authorize the EC2 instance to access the cluster\.
 The steps required depend upon whether you launched your cluster into EC2\-VPC or EC2\-Classic\.

 For the steps to authorize access to your cluster, see [Accessing Your Cluster or Replication Group](accessing-elasticache.md)\.